 Much like other international moving costs, flight and visa expenses will vary depending on your specific circumstances.
 For example, the average cost of a flight to New Zealand is $215, while you can expect to pay around $750 to get to the UK.

-With so many costs coming from the international removal prices, the last thing you’ll want is more costs when transferring money abroad.
 While you can transfer money using the bank, it may end up costing more.
 Thus, be sure to do your research and find the right option for transferring your money.